 The IUD is available from contraception clinics, brook centers, most sexual health or GUM clinics, and most GP surgeries.
 This is the most effective form of emergency contraception; however, because it’s placed inside your womb, it must be fitted by a doctor or nurse within five days of having unprotected sex or up to five days after you ovulate.
 You can keep the IUD in as your regular method of contraception or a doctor or nurse can remove it during your next period.
 You can find out more about the morning-after pill and IUD on the NHS website.

 The NHS provides care throughout the three stages of giving birth in the UK: prenatal, delivery, and aftercare.
 The NHS is the standard-bearer for women having a baby in the UK, but home births are also possible, as are private clinics.
 If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you need private health insurance to cover maternity costs.

 You can find out everything you need to know about giving birth in the UK in our UK pregnancy guide, including information about registering your baby in the UK, gaining British citizenship, and UK maternity and paternity leave and pay.

 Breastfeeding in the UK

-The UK currently has one of the lowest rates of breastfeeding in Europe, with only 34% of babies receiving some breast milk at six months, compared with 49% in the US and 71% in Norway.
+The UK currently has one of the lowest rates of breastfeeding in Europe.
+Only 34% of babies receive breast milk at six months, in comparison to 49% in the US and 71% in Norway.

-Research shows that breastfeeding rates in the UK decrease markedly over the first weeks following birth, with figures in 2015/16 showing that while almost three-quarters of mothers started breastfeeding (73.1%), this fell to 43.2% at six to eight weeks.
+Research shows that breastfeeding rates in the UK decrease markedly over the first weeks following birth.
+Figures in 2015/16 showed that while almost three-quarters of mothers started breastfeeding (73.1%), this fell to 43.2% at six to eight weeks.